+- School Supplies

+- Toiletries

+- Snacks

+- Entertainment

 - Extra meals outside of the selected meal plan

+- Extracurricular activities

 - Haircuts

-- Entertainment

-- School Supplies

 - Transportation/Travel

-- Toiletries

-- Extracurricular activities

-- Snacks

 - Stuff sold by TAMS clubs

 The amount of money students spend on these items varies.
 Discuss what you can afford with your parents.
 Talk with your parents about money management and how you will resolve problems that may arise as you are learning to budget for your expenses at TAMS.
 Sometimes students are afraid to ask their parents for money when they have perhaps made some unwise choices and are broke, but it is not a good idea to get into the habit of borrowing from other students or going without necessities.